 Bob and his family relocated to Barrie, Ontario in 2004 reconnecting with Rugby League after the visit of the England Lionhearts.
 Initial a Development Officer with Ontario Rugby League, Bob was elected onto the CRLA Board in August 2018.

-Vice President – Joshua Knight
+Past President – Joshua Knight

 Hailing from Sydney, Australia, Josh began playing rugby league at age 11 with seasons for La Perouse United and South Eastern, in the South Sydney region.
 Moving to the Central Coast of NSW, he kept up his junior rugby league in the under 15’s/16’s for the Northern Lakes Warriors, then switching codes to rugby union up until the age of 19.